 "The other two look like

-She looked up at Vic.
+looked up at him.
 His eyes were so warm.
-She smiled at him.

 "Everyone deserves to be